WordPress vs Blogger: Which One is Better?

 WordPress is the winner in all these regards without any doubt.

-With WordPress, you have full control over starting, running, managing and everything else.
+With WordPress, you have full control over starting, running, managing, and everything else.
 You are the only owner of your site.
 On the other hand, you are only a user with Google-owned Blogger.
-Blogger is nowadays considered as limited and even an old blogging solution.
+Blogger is nowadays considered a limited and even an old blogging solution.
 It has no future proof.